jeffreysorgen/golf-club-sensors/activity.md

 #
 ##### Step Four:
 ## Enable Smartphone to BEEP
+- Enabling the smartphone to Beep will come after "Getting Started with the SDK"
+- Requires App Development: Use [**nRF Connect SDK**](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk)
 - Lookup: How to control Android with... (controller, another android, etc) and find some development apps?

-#### Description
+##### Description
 Proof of feasibility.
 Beep triggered by in/out of Ready state is not for final product, but good for this development, because there is other activity that will require prompting smartphone to act on something in some way.
-- Requires App Development: Use [**nRF Connect SDK**](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk)
 - Enable smartphone functions via nRF (Requires SDK)
-- What can be configured in my phone that receives commands from the nRF Connect application?
+- What can be configured in my phone when it receives commands from the nRF Connect application?
   - Can the phone app trigger **BEEP** or a vibration/buzz?
-(But should be just once, at change of its state)
+(But should be just once, at _change of its state_)
   - Can the nRF App turn on/off the phone's **flashlight**? (_Good Idea!_)
   - Make the smartphone beep in Ready state

 #### Insert video
 <p align="center"><img src="http://some_place.com/image.png" /></p>